AkhilDeo/SoNLI/datasets/socialnli/README.md

 ## Recommended usage
 - Use `auto.json` for model training or prompt-based fine-tuning.
 It covers the full label spectrum and contains the counterfactual explanations needed to reproduce the Bayes scoring procedure.
-- Evaluate on `eval.json` by comparing predicted plausibility scores against `human_annotated_score` (MAE, Pearson, or thresholded accuracy at 0.6 as in the paper).
+- Evaluate on `eval.json` by comparing predicted plausibility scores against `human_annotated_score` (MAE, Pearson, or thresholded accuracy).
 Human explanations may also be used for qualitative studies.
 - The raw judge messages allow you to swap in alternative scoring functions if desired.
 If you recompute scores, update `counterfactual_score` accordingly.

 ## Licensing
-All annotations and metadata in this directory are licensed under the Apache License 2.0 (see the repository `LICENSE`).
 This directory incorporates content derived from FriendsQA, which remains under Apache 2.0 (original license and notice reproduced in `third_party_licenses/FriendsQA-APACHE-2.0.txt`).
 Dialogue excerpts remain subject to the underlying show rightsholders.